-- A clear dressing is taped on top
+- Clear dressing that is taped on top

 The foam piece is changed every 2 to 3 days.

-Your surgeon may put a chest harness on you to make the chest bones more stable.
+Your surgeon may put a chest harness on you.
+This will make the chest bones more stable.

 It may take days, weeks, or even months for the wound to be clean, clear of infection, and finally heal.